arkansasCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What are the Typical Penalties for a DWI Conviction in Arkansas?

-Several factors determine the penalty that is finally imposed on an offender; the severity of damage caused by a DUI offender, the number of convictions, and the offender’s refusal to submit to the chemical test, Etc. The typical penalties for a DWI conviction in Arkansas, according to the number of convictions, are;
+Several factors determine the penalty that is finally imposed on an offender; the severity of damage caused by a DUI offender, the number of convictions, and the offender’s refusal to submit to the chemical test, Etc. The typical penalties for a DWI conviction in Arkansas, according to the number of convictions, are:

 • First time offender; The jail sentence of a first-time offender is at least twenty four hours and at most one year.
 Alternatively, the court may decide to impose public service in place of jail time.
 A first time offender may be fined $150, but not more than $1,000, including a $300 court cost.
 Such an offender gets a license suspension for six months or a restricted license for the suspension period.

 • Third time offender; A third offense is a DUI committed for the third time within five years of the first offense.
 The jail sentence is not less than 90 days but not more than one year of jail time.
 The court can also order public service in place of the jail sentence.
 A fine of up to $900 but not more than $5,000 is imposed for a third offense.
-The offender gets a 30months suspension of driver’s license.
+The offender gets a 30 months suspension of driver’s license.

 • Fourth time offender; An offender convicted for DUI for the fourth time within five years is charged with a felony.
 For a fourth offense, an offender is sentenced for at least one year and, at most, six years in state prison.
-Such an offender’s vehicle is impounded for three years and the driver’s license revoked for four years.
+Such an offender’s vehicle may be impounded for three years and the driver’s license revoked for four years.

-• Fifth-time offender; The fifth offense within five years will lead an offender to a jail sentence in state prison for at least two years and ten years.
+• Fifth-time offender; The fifth offense within five years may lead an offender to a jail sentence in state prison for at least two years and ten years.
 A fine of at least $900 but not more than $5,000.
 The driver’s license of the offender is revoked for four years, and the vehicle impounded for three years

 How Long Does a DUI Stay on Your Record in Arkansas?